 Related: For more information on the different parts of a clarinet, click here.

 Most student clarinets consist of plastic.
 It’s usually a strong and durable ABS plastic, but it’s still plastic.
-Your higher-grade horns will be made from wood.
+Higher-grade horns will be made from wood.

 Plastic clarinets are also a bit lighter than wood ones.
 Suppose the clarinet is for a child just learning.
 In that case, a heavier horn may prove more challenging to hold for long periods of playing during band rehearsal or home practice.
-And if they don’t play the horn often and for more than a few minutes, they won’t learn the instrument.
+And if they play for just a few minutes or don’t play the horn often, they won’t learn the instrument.

 Wooden clarinets cost more than plastic ones mainly due to the woods used.
-No one goes to the lumberyard, grabs a yellow pine 2×4, and takes it home to make a clarinet.
+No one goes to the lumberyard, grabs a yellow pine two-by-four, and takes it home to make a clarinet.